jenkinsci/google-chat-notification-plugin/README.md

 1. **threadKey**
    - This is an optional String parameter.
 Default value is null.
    - The thread used to send all the generated notification messages for a particular job.
-If not defined, the default behavior is to use the JOB_NAME as thread_key.
+If not defined, the default behavior is to use the `JOB_NAME` as *threadKey*.
+   - Supports all token macro variables for pipeline as well as build jobs.
    - This parameter only applies if *sameThreadNotification* is set to true.
    - If *messageFormat* is set to `card` and the provided JSON contains a 'thread' key, this parameter will be ignored.